Image United: Plot

 The story begins with Fortress appearing unsure of his new powers and still adjusting to them.
 This leads to a run-in with Savage Dragon, who assumes the worst about Fortress, and Fortress accidentally knocks Dragon to the ground.
 Before the altercation can continue, they both run into Doc Seismic, and a fight ensues, resulting in Fortress finally taking down Seismic after absorbing all his energy.
 Dragon then thanks Fortress for his help, but after trying to bring him in, Fortress flies off unable to handle the amount of energy he absorbed.
 He then crashes down onto the ground and passes out after having a vision of all the Image Comics characters standing together.

 Issue #1 begins with Fortress continuing to have his vision of the Image Universe characters.
-In said vision, they are facing an evil they cannot possibly stand against and they are all systematically taken down.
+In said vision, they face an evil they cannot possibly stand against and are all systematically taken down.
 Fortress snaps out of it to find himself on a roof in Chicago, before he can get his bearings, he sees Overt-Kill down in the street causing mass destruction while Youngblood arrive on the scene to face down Overt-Kill.
 Dragon sees the commotion and joins the fray, teaming with Youngblood to stop Overt-Kill.

 Meanwhile, at Cyberforce HQ, Cyberforce are seeing violent incidents rising all over the country.
 Unsure of where to assist first, they conclude that all these incidents arising at the same time can be no coincidence and there must be a larger force at work.
 At that point Velocity runs in and informs them of big mess in downtown New York City, and they decide to go there first.

 Back in Chicago, Dragon and Youngblood are still fighting against Overt-Kill and not having much success.
-Fortress, tired of standing by, joins the fray, just in time for Diehards' current body to be destroy by Overt-Kill.
+Fortress, tired of standing by, joins the fray, just in time for Diehard's current body to be destroyed by Overt-Kill.
 He uploads himself into a new body, and as he departs Youngblood HQ, Troll informs him that a new recruit is waiting before he runs out.
 Fortress, Shaft, Badrock and Dragon continue to engage Overt-Kill in Chicago.

 At Youngblood HQ, Eddie Collins, Shadowhawk, is waiting to audition for the team with his father.
-Troll runs in and informs him Shaft is out in the field, and that he will be handling the final evaluation.
+Troll runs in and informs him that Shaft is out in the field, and that he will be handling the final evaluation.
 Eddie suits up and says that he is ready.